flowing-wind/AutoLab/README.md

 ## Features

 - **Real-Time Visualization**: Plots live temperature and setpoint data on a graph.
+The plot view automatically scales to show the full temperature range of the current schedule.
 - **Setpoint Scheduling**: Load a sequence of target temperatures and required stabilization times from an external `config.csv` file.
+- **Automatic & Manual Control**:
+    - **Manual Mode**: Manually advance to the next temperature setpoint with the click of a button after the system is stable.
+    - **Auto Mode**: Automatically proceeds through the entire temperature schedule, advancing to the next setpoint as soon as stability is achieved.
 - **Hardware Abstraction Layer (HAL)**: A plug-and-play architecture that separates the main control logic from the hardware interface.
 Switch between simulation and real hardware by changing a single flag.
 - **Asynchronous Operations**: The control loop runs in a separate thread to keep the GUI from freezing.
 - **Extensible by Design**: Easily add support for new instruments by creating a new "bridge" class in the `hardware_api` directory.